Service Learning at Bay State College

 What is Service Learning?

-Service learning at Bay State College is an educational process in which students collaborate with faculty to identify individualized learning objectives that foster social responsibility through self-directed action and guided reflection.
+Service learning at Bay State College is an educational process in which students collaborate with faculty to develop learning objectives that foster social responsibility and promote civic engagement through community service and guided reflection.

 The faculty and students at Bay State College work with community organizations to design collaborative projects that address community issues and that allow students to develop and apply academic and critical thinking skills.